1986: Ph.D. in Statistics, Texas A&M University

 Time series including categorical time series, spatial statistics, spatial-temporal methods, stochastic simulation, hiearchical modeling and information integration, stochastic process modeling and estimation.
 Application areas of financial modeling, risk management and environmental statistics.

 Dr. Ensor is the Noah Harding Professor of Statistics in the George R. Brown School of Engineering at Rice University where she serves as director of the Center for Computational Finance and Economic Systems(CoFES).
 She served as chair of the Department of Statistics from 1999 through 2013.
 Dr. Ensor, an expert in many areas of modern statistics, develops innovative statistical techniques to answer important questions in science, engineering and business with specific focus on the environment, energy and finance.
-She is an elected fellow of the American Statistical Association, the American Association for the Advancement of Science and has been recognized for her leadership, scholarship and mentoring.
-She served as Vice President of the American Statistical Association from 2016-2018, and is currently a member of the National Academies Committee on Applied and Theoretical Statistics and the NSF Institute for Pure and Applied Mathematics Board of Directors.
+She is a fellow of the American Statistical Association, a fellow of the American Association for the Advancement of Science and has been widely recognized for her leadership, scholarship and mentoring.
+She is President Elect of the American Statistical Association’s (ASA) Board of Directors (2021 – 2022) and served as Vice President of ASA’s Board of Directors from 2016-2018.
+She is a member of the National Academies Committee on Applied and Theoretical Statistics (CATS) and serves on the Board of Directors of the NSF Institute on Pure and Applied Mathematics (IPAM).
 She holds a BSE and MS in Mathematics from Arkansas State University and a PhD in Statistics from Texas A&M University.